 Students have the right to request the correction of education records they believe are inaccurate or in violation of their rights.
 To correct an education record, a student must take the following steps:

-The college discloses personally identifiable information from an education record to appropriate parties in connection with an emergency only if this information is necessary to protect the health and/or safety of the student or other individuals.
+The university discloses personally identifiable information from an education record to appropriate parties in connection with an emergency only if this information is necessary to protect the health and/or safety of the student or other individuals.